 Steps this replaces

-Manual reminder or tracking for the month-end FX journal entry.
-Phase 1 holds FX wires in a visible state between the bank date and month-end close — nothing falls through between sessions.
+Manual reminder or tracking for the weekly FX journal entry.
+Exception Intelligence holds FX wires in a visible state between the bank date and the next variance JE — nothing falls through between sessions.

 Quantify